Hikvision PRC Government Origin And ControlBy John Honovich, Published Aug 29, 2016, 08:00am EDT

-Hikvision originated from a Chinese government research institute.
+Hikvision originated from a PRC China government research institute.

-This is uncommon in the West but frequent in China.
-Hikvision was founded from the Chinese government's "No. 52 Research Institute", one of dozens of research institutes that the Chinese government has founded in various electronics / technology domains.
+This is uncommon in the West but frequent in China (though Hikvision is the Chinese government's only controlled video surveillance manufacturer).
+Hikvision was founded from the PRC government's "No. 52 Research Institute", one of dozens of research institutes that the PRC government has founded in various electronics / technology domains.

-Indeed, to this day, as financial records show, the Chinese government remains the 'controlling shareholder' of Hikvision.
-By contrast, Hikvision's PR organization obscures their origin and downplays the government ownership as just one of many 'shareholders' rather than the controlling one it is.
+Indeed, to this day, as financial records show, the PRC government remains the 'controlling shareholder' of Hikvision.
+By contrast, Hikvision's overseas marketing obscures their origin and downplays government ownership as just one of many 'shareholders' rather than the controlling one it is.

-The Chinese government division that founded Hikvision is the China Electronic Technology Corporation Group (CETC), which they explain "is made up of 58 member units and 8 listed companies."
-Originally, Hikvision was one of the member units, as one of numerous research institutes.
-Later, it was promoted to a CETC 'listed' company, when the Chinese government listed Hikvision in the Shenzhen stock exchange.
+The Chinese government division that founded Hikvision is the China Electronic Technology Corporation Group [link no longer available] (CETC), which they explain [link no longer available] "is made up of 58 member units and 8 listed companies."
+Originally, Hikvision was one of the member units [link no longer available], as one of the numerous research institutes.
+Later, it was promoted to a CETC 'listed' company [link no longer available], when the Chinese government listed Hikvision in the Shenzhen stock exchange.

 The Hikvision 2015 annual report (p.
 62) makes clear the connection, explaining that Hikvision's chairman is a Communist Party Secretary: